Scoliosis ScreeningSkip to the navigation

 - Also, the examiner may measure the angle of trunk rotation (ATR) with a device called a scoliometer .

 Some states require screening for scoliosis by law.
 But health experts don't agree with whether or not to screen for scoliosis. footnote 1 , footnote 2 Screening can lead to early treatment and may prevent curves from getting worse, but screening can also lead to more testing or treatment for children who would not have needed it.
-Some experts believe that children (especially daughters) of women who have scoliosis should be screened for scoliosis regularly throughout their late childhood and teen years. footnote 3 If you are concerned about screening for scoliosis, talk to your child's doctor.
+Some experts believe that children should be screened for scoliosis regularly throughout their preteen and teen years.
+If you are concerned about screening for scoliosis, talk to your child's doctor.

 For more information, see the topic Scoliosis.